 In the afternoon Tara's coaching you through getting way more comfortable "Selling What You Do."
 Because creatives hate feeling salesy, and we're all trying to prove our worth – but as hard as you're trying, is your true expertise really showing?
 We're going to show you how to get that sales content (and conversation) feeling like it should.

 If you think you think our workshop feels like a fit, we hope you sign up, and walk away with some really bright spots of clarity around this blended work/life business you've created for yourself (or maybe are just now dreaming and planning about, but have yet to get started).

-If you've already taken any of our Braid ECourses around content shaping and personal branding this workshop's a great way to take it to the next level and get more personal guidance and hands-on help.
+If you've already taken our Braid Method Branding ECourse around content shaping and personal branding this workshop's a great way to take it to the next level and get more personal guidance and hands-on help.
 You aren't alone in these struggles.
 We're creatives too, we see the common threads, and we want to help you see yourself and your business better, too.

 SHARE THIS +

 (If you’re reading this post through an RSS feed or email be sure to click through to watch the video.)

 You guys may already know that we’re huge fans of Instagram.
 But lately we’ve found ourselves recommending it more and more to our creative entrepreneur clients.
 Instagram is an awesome way to visually connect with your friends, network with potential dream customers or brand advocates, and “show your tell”.
 But it’s also a great way capture, shape, and share who you are, and what you do – in a consistent, curated, behind-the-scenes of your life and work kind of way.